j246he/Security-camera-installation-project/A1/README.md

 # ECE650 : Assignment 1

-The idea is for the police to be able to minimize the number of cameras they need to install, and still be as eective as possible with their monitoring.
+The idea is for the police to be able to minimize the number of cameras they need to install, and still be as effective as possible with their monitoring.